-A. Uniformly-Switching Gates and Circuits
+4.2.
+Approach for Uniformly-Switching Gates and Circuits of the LFSR

-For synthesis of uniformly-switching circuits we are going to use a complete gate library consisting of uniformlyswitching gates [4].
+For synthesis of uniformly-switching circuits we propose to use a complete gate library consisting of uniformly-switching gates [18].
+The idea is depicted in Fig. 6.
 One-input one-output buffer and inverter gates are uniformly-switching, but we also need more powerful gates.
 Adding two-input one-output uniformly-switching gates is not sufficient either.
 Such a gate library only allows to compute all Boolean functions that are with respect to the bitwise XOR operation.
 In general, any negation and/or permutation of the outputs of a uniformly-switching function produces another uniformly-switching function.
-Detailed analysis of uniformly-switching variants of blocks are discussed in section IV.